jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (c) any other money that would be payable in a case of bankruptcy.
 (2) The surplus must be—
   (a) paid to, or retained by, the administrator of the deceased's property that does not form part of the deceased's estate under this Part, if there is one; or
-  (b) if there is no administrator of the deceased's property that does not form part of the deceased's estate under this Part, distributed as approved by the Court, having regard to the persons who are entitled to it.
+  (b) if there is no administrator of the deceased's property that does not form part of the deceased's estate under this Part, distributed as approved by the court, having regard to the persons who are entitled to it.
-(3) The Court may make an order approving the distribution of the surplus as part of the order that the estate be administered under this Part, or at any time after, and the order may be varied in respect of the surplus that remains in the appointee's hands at the date of each variation.
+(3) The court may make an order approving the distribution of the surplus as part of the order that the estate be administered under this Part, or at any time after, and the order may be varied in respect of the surplus that remains in the appointee's hands at the date of each variation.

 ### 395 Creditor's notice to administrator
 (1) If a creditor applies for an order that the deceased's estate be administered under this Part, and the order is made, notice to the deceased's administrator that the application has been filed is treated as an act of bankruptcy.